AcalaNetwork/acala-wiki/karura/defi-hub/kusd-stablecoin/key-actors.md

 ## No Liquidators/Keepers

 There is no external party for triggering liquidation on-chain like Keepers.
-Read why here.
+Liquidations are managed by scheduler, which makes the process more secured.